 In connection with the contract, we reviewed GKA's reports and related documentation and inquired of its representatives.
-Our review, as differentiated from an audit performed in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, opinions on TFF's financial statements or conclusions about the effectiveness of internal control or compliance with laws, regulations, and contracts.
-GKA is responsible for the attached auditors' reports dated January 29, 2016, and the conclusions expressed in the reports.
+Our review, as differentiated from an audit performed in accordance with U.S. generally accepted government auditing standards, was not intended to enable us to express, and we do not express, opinions on TFF's financial statements or conclusions about the effectiveness of internal control or compliance with laws and regulations.
+GKA is responsible for the attached auditors' reports dated October 30, 2018, and the conclusions expressed in the reports.
 However, our review disclosed no instances where GKA did not comply, in all material respects, with U.S. generally accepted government auditing standards.